-But, having a strong forearm or a good grip strength has more practical uses aside from rock climbing or hitting a home run.
+But, having a strong forearm has more practical uses aside from rock climbing or hitting a home run.
 When you have a strong forearm, you can easily carry groceries from the store to your car.
 It also allows you to do laundry as well as shovel snow in winter.
 Of course, it helps during things like CrossFit workouts or Fitness Boot Camps as well.

-So, it’s always a good idea for you to improve your forearm strength or grip strength.
-Before we discuss how you can improve your grip strength let’s talk more about grip strength.
+So, it’s always a good idea for you to improve your forearm strength.
+Before we discuss how you can improve your grip strength.

 What is Grip Strength?